The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: The change-driver model: discoveries as drivers of scientific advances

+How does our account avoid the four principal shortcomings, diagnosed earlier (\textbf{§2.4}): the restriction to material objects, reticence about the link with the dynamics of science, the pro-realist bias, and the Problem of Theoretical Continuity?

+In \textbf{§3.1}, we already touched on the first: our account imposes no restrictions on the datum that generates a problem, and consequently on the possible entities that can be discovered.

+Secondly, in our view, the connection with the dynamics of science is essential for discoveries.
+We therefore regard the extant accounts' opaqueness with respect to that connection not just as a shortcoming, but a grave defect.
+By marked contrast, the change-driver account builds it into the notion of a discovery ab initio with its advancement clause (A): discoveries challenge our existing body of knowledge and understanding, and/or proffer resolutions of these challenges---resolutions which, in turn, increase our knowledge and understanding. \emph{That} problems and the struggle for solutions are decisive factors in the dynamics of science is hardly controversial (e.g.\ Laudan, 1977; Popper, 1994; Shan, 2023).

+The change-driver model addresses the third key defect of the other post-Kuhnian models (without swinging to the anti-realist opposite extreme, as Kuhn espoused it).
+It divorces the notion of a scientific discovery from the realism/anti-realism debate.
+Not relying on substantive premises on either side of the debate, our account stays neutral.

+Historians are free to reserve the notion of ``discovery" to those problems and solutions that are still accepted.
+Should they so wish, they merely have to add suitable selection principles as additional constraints.
+But they are no less free to relinquish realist aspirations, or any Whiggish (presentist) proclivities.
+They may apply the notion of a discovery in a fully historicised manner---as historical agents would have used it, in light of \emph{their} cognitive-intellectual context.
+Our account's explication of ``discovery" is available to realists and anti-realists alike.
+To be sure, the resulting historiographical narratives will differ.
+That is hardly an objection, however; we rather embrace the resulting historiographical pluralism.
+Judgements about which historical analyses are more illuminating are matters we leave to historians.

-As a second major advantage, the change-driver model divorces the notion of a scientific discovery from the \textbf{realism/anti-realism debate}: the change-maker model remains neutral.\footnote{As a litmus test: an advocate of Turner’s (2007) “Natural Historical Attitude” can embrace it.} It doesn’t rely on substantive premises germane to that debate.
-Compatible with a pluralist approach to progress, it’s not tied either to any specific position regarding global notions of progress.\footnote{It’s natural, but by no means inevitable, to adopt Laudan’s (1977) view of progress as problem-solving.} In particular, the model isn’t tied to construing progress in terms of verisimilitude (i.e. increasing truth-likeness—the most common realist model for progress).
+Compatible with a pluralist approach to progress, our account isn't tied either to any specific position regarding notions of progress.\footnote{It’s natural, but by no means inevitable, to adopt Laudan’s (1977, 1996, Ch.4) view of progress as problem-solving (see also Shan, 2023).} In particular, the model isn’t tied to a realist construal of progress in terms of verisimilitude (increasing truth-likeness).

-Due to its link with theory dynamics, the change-driver model provides a \textbf{unified account of “that-what” and “what-that”-discoveries}.
-Physical-material discoveries that precede their satisfactory conceptualisation and theoretical grasp, as well as “material demonstrations” of such conceptualisations---synthetic discoveries in our taxonomy---\emph{both} qualify as discoveries sui generis.
-By contrast, owing to their insistence on a suitable “conceptualisation” (Schindler) or “base descriptions” (Hudson), Schindler’s and Hudson’s models only admit “mixed” scientific discoveries; \emph{purely} theoretical or (primarily) empirical ones flout their requirements.